agmath/agmath.github.io/index.md

 In addition to teaching undergraduate and graduate students at Southern New Hampshire University, I have pursued various external projects.

   + I worked with [Reaching Higher New Hampshire](https://reachinghighernh.org/) as a data science consultant on a variety of projects related to the state of public education in New Hampshire as well as education funding in New Hampshire.
+  + I am on the *Steering Committee* for the North Shore Undergraduate Mathematics Conference (link to be added), a regional conference dedicated to making mathematics accessible to any math undergraduates, with participants from throughout eastern Massachusetts and New Hampshire.
   + I have run several summer workshops to help faculty across a wide range of disciplines at Southern New Hampshire University learn about data science, machine learning, and [natural language processing](https://agmath.github.io/FacultyUpskilling/).
   + I am very passionate about high-quality open educational resources (OER).
 I have been working with [OpenIntro.org](https://www.openintro.org/) since 2015.